-If you put me in a room with a thousand people and you ask me to close a deal with all of them, the chances are, I’ll fail.
-But if you put me in a room with one person and ask me to close a deal with them, there is a good chance I’ll be able to do so.
+If you put me in a room with a thousand people and ask me to close a deal with all of them, chances are I’ll fail.
+But if you put me in a room with one person and ask me to close a deal with that one person, there is a good chance I’ll be able to do so.

 For example, my friend Andy runs a TV website called BuddyTV.
-One way that he could try and grow his user base is to do a business development deal with other TV related companies such as TV Guide, Comcast, Timewarner, Verizon… The reason this is powerful is because if you can close a deal with someone like TV Guide, you then get access to all of their customers.
+One way that he could try to grow his user base is to do a business development deal with other TV related companies such as TV Guide, Comcast, Timewarner, Verizon, etc. The reason this is powerful is because if you can close a deal with a company like TV Guide, you then get access to all of its customers.

 Harsh Fact #3: Grow your network wisely

-Also, you have to realize that networking is a two way street.
-I don’t care how many big names you have in your network, it’ll be useless if you don’t help them out as well.
-Because when you need their help, they’ll be more likely to help you out if you’ve taken care of them in the past.
+Also, you have to realize that networking is a two-way street.
+I don’t care how many big names you have in your network.
+Your connections will be useless if you don’t help them out as well.
+When you need their help, they’ll be more likely to help you if you’ve taken care of them in the past.

 Harsh Fact #4: Build up your personal brand

-Building up your business should always be your number 1 objective, but your number 2 objective should be to build your personal brand.
-Now granted, you can make millions without building up your personal brand, but it doesn’t hurt to have a strong one.
+Building up your business should always be your number one objective.
+But your number two objective should be to build your personal brand.
+Granted, you can make millions without building up your personal brand, but it doesn’t hurt to have a strong one.

-When my business partner and I started KISSmetrics we were able to get our first paying customers by leveraging our personal brand.
-People knew about him and I and companies that followed us were willing to sign on for our product because they liked my business partner and I. In the long run that won’t help you build a big business, but in the short it does help bring in revenue.
+When my business partner and I started KISSmetrics, we were able to get our first paying customers by leveraging our personal brand.
+People knew about him and me, and companies that followed us were willing to sign up for our product because they liked us.
+In the long run, that won’t help you build a big business, but in the short run, it does help bring in revenue.